Rahuletto/rocket/README.md

 Welcome to Rocket, the super-fast, ultra-efficient, and lightweight code editor that's ready to ship your code to the next level! 🚀

+## Soft Landing
+Rocket has been made to Public Beta.
+This is meant to be a fun project but here we are.

+### What's new in v0.1.2
+- New **flat** logo
+- Added items into Menu bar, making it easier to use
+- Opted into `universal` build from `Apple Silicon`. meaning, Intel based Mac's can use
+- Optimizations and bug fixes
+- Less crashes

+### TODO
+- [ ] Drag and move files and folders
+- [ ] Add folders into a folder (sub-directory)
+- [ ] Functionality for Copy-Cut-Paste in files and folders
+- [ ] Squash Bugs
+- [x] Menu bar items
+- [x] Universal build
+- [x] Reorder opened files
+- [x] Resizable Folder View
+- [x] Swap positions

 ## Why Choose Rocket?

 ### ⚡ Blazing Fast